 Many of the nonacademic careers available in the criminology field may not require any college training at all.
-These often overlap within the realm of criminal justice and are typically entry-level jobs.
-A degree is far more conducive to future advancement and will often mean the difference in getting hired or promoted.
+These often overlap within the realm of criminal justice and typically are entry-level jobs with degrees more beneficial to future advancement.

 - Colleges and universities